microsoft/sca-fuzzer/docs/fuzzing-guide.md

-# Guide: Running a testing campaign and analyzing a violation
+# Guide on running a testing campaign and analyzing a violation

 In this guide, we will walk through the process of testing a CPU for unexpected speculative leaks with Revizor.
 We will also show how to analyze a contract violation discovered by this campaign.